trigger-corp/Forge-Documentation/source/modules/native/the_basics.rst

 At this point you can run the inspector project.
 It includes an app which can list native methods exposed to Javascript and allows you to call them with sample data.
-It also includes a small example plugin called ``alert`` which allows you to show native alert style dialogs, and triggers an event in Javascript when the app is paused and resumed.
-It is probably a good idea to try out this plugin to get a feel for the layout of a plugin before you get started.
+It also allows you to run automated and interactive tests against your API.

+To get you started some files for your plugin have been created with simple code examples.
+This includes a simple API method to show an alert and an event listener which shows a Javascript alert when you pause and resume the app.

 Updating inspector projects
 ---------------------------